University of Guelph, Ontario Veterinary College

 Dr. Wigglesworth is a dedicated veterinarian.
 You can be certain that he will give you his honest, “no-holds-barred” opinion on whatever current ailment your pet is facing.
 We find that most clients appreciate his straightforward approach and direct communication.

-He and his wife Leah share their home with their daughter and two pets: Neville is a rambunctious French Bulldog puppy and Callaway is a beautiful house cat.
+He and his wife Leah share their home with their daughter and their dog, Neville, a rambunctious French Bulldog.
 When Dr. Wigglesworth is not at the office working, traveling for courses, and completing the endless amounts of paperwork that come with running an office, he is home spending time with his family.

 Ainslie Wemyss, AHT, Customer Service Specialist